yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 ```

 Pay attention to the test `FactoryOfPhrasesTest.` It tests the "fake" object `FactoryOfPhrases,`
 which is part of the live classes collection.
-The factory of phases is shipped together
+The factory of phrases is shipped together
 with all other classes.
 Therefore, it can be used by other projects and not only for test
 purposes.